danilojezernik/angular-rxjs-faq/angular/en/README.md

 ### 7. Use trackBy with ngFor

-trackBy Function: Implement a trackBy function with ngFor to help Angular identify items uniquely, reducing the amount of DOM manipulation.
+**trackBy Function**: Implement a `trackBy` function with ngFor to help Angular identify items uniquely, reducing the amount of DOM manipulation.

 ```html
 <div *ngFor="let item of items; trackBy: trackById">